Advanced SQL Skills

 Every IT person has a basic knowledge of SQL.
 But I've noticed that most analysts, developers and testers do not know much more than that, and have not bothered to boost their SQL knowledge.
 That is a shame, because they're losing lots of precious time.
 If they would have had more SQL skills they would become much more productive in all situations where they have to query the database.

-That's why I created a course that meets this need.
-After just 1 day of intensive study, one has sufficient knowledge of the most important concepts to be able to independently work through the course book and to make the corresponding assignments.
-This still takes about 2 days.
-Real dexterity only comes with experience, of course, but the examples from the course book and the countless links to more extensive background information then offer sufficient starting points to actually apply what you have learned.
+That is why I have created a course that meets this need.
+On this day we will take stock of what kind of problems you run into in your work with relational databases, give you an overview of what else is possible, and how that could help you to be more productive.
+You will then know which subjects from the course book are relevant to you.
+Then you can later work through the course book independently and complete the associated exercises at your own pace.
+This will of course take some time.
+Real dexterity only comes with experience, but the examples from the course book and the countless links to more extensive background information provide sufficient starting points to actually apply what has been learned.

 In addition to the generic course, there are tailored versions for Oracle, SQL Server and PostgreSQL, which attention to implementation-specific peculiarities.

 Target group: anyone who regularly runs queries on a relational database.